-As of September 30, 2019, we had capital resources consisting of cash, cash equivalents and marketable securities of \$86.4 million.
+As of March 31, 2020, we had capital resources consisting of cash, cash equivalents and marketable securities of \$68.7 million.
 We do not expect our existing capital resources to be sufficient to enable us to fund the completion of our clinical trials and remaining development program of any of ciforadenant, CPI-006 or CPI-818 through commercialization.
-In addition, our operating plan may change as a result of many factors, including those described below as well as others currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity, including pursuant to the Sales Agreement we entered into with Cowen and Company, LLC in September 2017 in connection with our at-the-market offering (the "Sales Agreement"), debt financings or other sources, such as strategic collaborations.
+In addition, our operating plan may change as a result of many factors, including those described below as well as others currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity, including pursuant to the Sales Agreement we entered into with Jefferies LLC in March 2020 in connection with our at-the-market offering, debt financings or other sources, such as strategic collaborations.
 Such financing would result in dilution to stockholders, imposition of debt covenants and repayment obligations or other restrictions that may affect our business.
 If we raise additional capital through strategic collaboration agreements, we may have to relinquish valuable rights to our product candidates, including possible future revenue streams.
-In additional funding may not be available to us on acceptable terms, or at all, and any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
+In addition, additional funding may not be available to us on acceptable terms, or at all, and any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
 Furthermore, even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital due to favorable market conditions or strategic considerations.